-- Cleaner off and on-road construction equipment will become increasingly more feasible and commercially available as technology advances.
+Cleaner off and on-road construction equipment will become increasingly more feasible and commercially available as technology advances.
 If using zero emission technologies is not feasible at the start of construction activities, it could become feasible in a reasonable period of time for projects with extended or long-term construction schedules.
-These projects are encouraged to develop a process with performance standards to require and/or accelerate the deployment of the lowest emission technologies and the utilization of zero emission (ZE) or near-zero emission (NZE) off- and on-road construction equipment.
-These standards may include: - Developing a minimum amount of ZE or NZE off- and on-road construction equipment that must be used each year during construction to ensure adequate progress.
-Include this requirement in construction management plans and business development agreement(s). - Establishing a contractor(s) selection policy that prefers contractor(s) who can supply and use ZE or NZE off- and on-road construction.
-Include this policy in the Request for Proposal, procurement documents, and purchase order(s) for selecting contractor(s), tenant(s), or operator(s). - Establishing a policy to select and use vendors that use ZE or NZE on-road construction equipment.
-Include this policy in the vendor contracts and business agreements. - Establishing a purchasing policy to purchase and receive materials from vendors that use ZE or NZE on-road construction equipment to deliver materials.
-Include this policy in the procurement documents and purchase orders with vendors. - Developing a project-specific process and criteria for periodically assessing progress in implementing the use of ZE and NZE off- and on-road construction equipment during the duration of construction activities. - Best management practices such as scheduling truck trips to avoid sensitive land use (e.g., homes and schools), limiting engine idling time, maintaining an equipment inventory, and reducing construction duration by 10 percent for projects located in environmental justice communities, and design considerations including appropriate points for staging areas, and maintaining a buffer zone between truck traffic and sensitive receptors.
+These projects are encouraged to develop a process with performance standards to require and/or accelerate the deployment of the lowest emission technologies and the utilization of zero emission (ZE) or near-zerolow NOx emission (NZE) off- and on-road construction equipment.
+These standards may include:

+- Developing a minimum amount of ZE-zero emission or NZE-low NOx off- and on-road construction equipment that must be used each year during construction to ensure adequate progress.
+Include this requirement in construction management plans and business development agreement(s). - Establishing a contractor(s) selection policy that prefers contractor(s) who can supply and use ZE zero emission or NZE-low NOx off- and on-road construction.
+Include this policy in the Request for Proposal, procurement documents, and purchase order(s) for selecting contractor(s), tenant(s), or operator(s). - Establishing a policy to select and use vendors that use ZE-zero emission or NZE-low NOx on-road construction equipment.
+Include this policy in the vendor contracts and business agreements. - Establishing a purchasing policy to purchase and receive materials from vendors that use ZE-zero emission or NZE-low NOx on-road construction equipment to deliver materials.
+Include this policy in the procurement documents and purchase orders with vendors. - Developing a project-specific process and criteria for periodically assessing progress in implementing the use of ZE-zero emission and NZE-low NOx off- and on-road construction equipment during the duration of construction activities. - Best management practices such as scheduling truck trips to avoid sensitive land use (e.g., homes and schools), limiting engine idling time, maintaining an equipment inventory, and reducing construction duration by 10 percent for projects located in environmental justice communities, and design considerations including appropriate points for staging areas, and maintaining a buffer zone between truck traffic and sensitive receptors.

 Emission reductions are not estimated at this time.
-The amount of emission reductions that can be achieved from this measure will be based on the number and type of participating construction projects and the method of control to be implemented to reduce Volatile Organic Compounds (VOC), Nitrogen Oxides (NOx), and fine Particulate Matter (PM2.5) emissions by each of those projects.
+The amount of emission reductions that can be achieved from this measure will be based on the number and type of participating construction projects and the method of control to be implemented to reduce Volatile Organic Compounds (VOCs), Nitrogen Oxides (NOx), and fine Particulate Matter (PM2.5) emissions by each of those projects.